 RPM Remote Print Manager(R) Elite 22.214.171.1245 x64 at localhost - Admin - Brooks Internet Software

 If your product license is Select, the title bar will have "Select" after the product name, rather than "Elite."

 Migrate the license from the old server to the new

 The first thing you will need to do is deactivate the license on your old system.
 To do this, go to the user interface, select Help -> License.
 The License Status window

 Note the serial number shown here.
 You should send your serial number (not this one) via email to firstname.lastname@example.org with a request to deactivate this license.
 When you deactivate a license, the technician will direct you to uninstall the old software.
-If you would like to test the new installation, please take advantage of the 21-day trial inherent in an install and migrate your license later.
-The trial will afford you the opportunity of having two working installs simultaneously which is usually restricted by our EULA.
+If you would like to test the new installation, please take advantage of the 21-day trial inherent in installing and migrate your license later.
+The trial will afford you the opportunity of having two working installs simultaneously, which our EULA usually restricts.

-When it's time to activate the license on the new machine, you can use the Internet activation method, or you can contact us.
+When it's time to activate the license on the new machine, you can use the Internet activation method or contact us.
 If you do contact us, we will need the following information:

 - order number (our sales receipt or invoice number) from the original order for this license